endowdly/DotFiles/README.md

 endowdly's dotfiles

 Use at your own risk.
-Install to your local disk with `restore.cmd`.
+Install to your local disk with `pullFromArchive.cmd`.
-Update the dots with `backup.cmd`.
+Update the dots with `pushToArchive.cmd`.
-Update the files on disk (if they already exist) with `update.cmd`.

-`restore.cmd` will force file creation if a file exists in `dots.xml` but not on the target machine.
+`pushToArchive.cmd` will force file creation if a file exists in `dots.xml` but not on the target machine.

-`update.cmd` will not force file creation, but will overwrite an existing file.
+To avoid forcing file creation, [see below](# Using the dots.ps1 script).

 ## Included